What is WAN Bonding?

 Diagram: Typical WAN Bonding architecture showing multiple links connected to a bonding controller in a data centre.

 Because of this architecture, you need more than a single router.
-A proper bonding setup requires an external bonding controller hosted in a high-quality data centre.
+A true bonding setup requires an external bonding controller hosted in a high-quality data centre.
 This controller manages packet sequencing, link health, and latency compensation to deliver smooth, uninterrupted connectivity.

 What WAN Bonding Can Help You Achieve